 There are nine really big asteroids in the asteroid belt.
-They are named, Ceres, Hygeia, Iris, Astrea, Pallas, Hebe, Metis, Flora, Juno and Vesta.
+They are named, Ceres, Hygeia, Iris, Astraea, Pallas, Hebe, Metis, Flora, Juno and Vesta.

-The asteroid called Ida could be bigger than London and has its own moon, called Dactyl.
+The asteroid called Ida could be bigger than London.
+It also has its own moon, called Dactyl.